ZK-AMS: Credibly Anonymous Admission for Web 3.0 Platforms via Recursive Proof Aggregation: ZK-AMS Admission and Provisioning Workflows

 \subsection{Phase II: Decentralized Batch Aggregation}

-This phase implements the \emph{batch admission layer} of ZK-AMS.
-Instead of verifying each admission instance individually on-chain, ZK-AMS folds a batch of $N$ admission instances into one accumulated statement that can be settled with \emph{constant} on-chain verification cost per batch.
-The folding pipeline is executed over MKHE ciphertexts so that an untrusted Permissionless Batch Submitter (PBS) can coordinate batching without learning user witnesses.
+This phase implements the off-chain batch aggregation layer of ZK-AMS.
+A batch of $N$ admission instances of the same relation $\mathcal{R}_{adm}$ is folded into one accumulated statement and later settled with constant on-chain verification cost per batch.
+The folding pipeline runs over MKHE ciphertexts so that participating users update the encrypted accumulator state, while the PBS reads the public transcript and performs only batch finalization after folding completes.
 The workflow proceeds in three stages: